zhangkuicheng/go-filecoin/CONTRIBUTING.md

  "Add Comments" or "Approve" (not merge blocking):
-    * If a reviewer makes a blocking comment while blocking merge ("Request Changes") they are signaling that they want to have another look after the chages are made.
+    * If a reviewer makes a blocking comment while blocking merge ("Request Changes") they are signaling that they want to have another look after the changes are made.
 Don't merge until they approve.
 Example: the whole design of an abstraction is wrong and reviewer wants to see it reworked.
     * If a reviewer makes a blocking comment but does not block